 2016 ‘Trespassing borders: encounters and collaborations in performance art,’ in Anthropological legacies and human futures conference by the European Association of Social Anthropologists, Univ. of Milano-Bicocca

-2014 (with G. Palekaite) ‘The performing body-in-space through the lens: The Living Museum in Namibia,’ in Anthropology and Photography conference by Royal Anthropological Institute, British Museum, London
+2014 ‘The performing body-in-space through the lens: The Living Museum in Namibia,’ in Anthropology and Photography conference by Royal Anthropological Institute, British Museum, London

 Monday Nov 20 2023